Arlorean/Quiz/quiz.md

 ---

-## 6. What is the name of the motel in the Hitchcock class Psycho (1960)?
+## 6. What is the name of the motel in the Hitchcock classic Psycho (1960)?

 ---